Oscar Jimenez (soccer, born 1989)

-Oscar Jimenez (born November 3, 1989) is an American soccer player who currently plays for Louisville City FC in the USL Championship.
+Oscar Jimenez (born November 3, 1989) is an American soccer player who currently plays for South Georgia Tormenta in the USL League One.

 Early life

 Personal

-Jimenez was born in Mount Vernon, Washington, has a step-father Ramon De Leon, and attended high school at Mount Vernon High School.
+Jimenez was born in Mount Vernon, Washington, and is of Mexican descent holding dual citizenship.
+He has a step-father Ramon De Leon, and attended high school at Mount Vernon High School.
 While at Mount Vernon he played soccer and was a Cross country runner.
 Jimenez was named thrice Skagit Valley Herald Boys’ Soccer Player of the year and as a senior named Northwest League co-MVP.
 His senior season as team captain he scored ten goals as Mount Vernon won both league and district titles and reached the quarterfinals of Class 3A state playoffs.
 Also as a senior he finished 8th as an individual in Northwest District cross country championship.